Commercial Mortgages for UK Businesses & Property Investors

 How are commercial mortgage affordability rules calculated?

 For owner-occupied commercial mortgage applications, lenders will look at the trading history of your business.
-Although all lenders use different calculations, they usually lend based on the EBITDA of the borrower.
+Although all lenders use different calculations, they usually lend based on the EBITDA of the borrowing entity.
 This is the company’s earnings before interest, tax, depreciation and amortisation.

 Once this figure has been established, lenders either insist that the EBITDA is a certain percentage over the annual mortgage payment or lend a maximum loan at a set multiple of EBITDA.
 On top of analysing EBITDA, lenders will assess your cash flow.